There is no harder journey…Duet is here for you.

 Taking care of an aging loved one is a complicated journey.
 Duet staff are here for you every step of the way in providing personalized information and guided assistance.
 This can include connecting you with community resources, answering questions, and giving helpful advice.

-Duet offers an annual Family Caregiver Symposium in the Fall and various workshops throughout the year to help reduce caregiver stress.
+Duet offers an annual Family Caregiver Symposium and various workshops throughout the year to help reduce caregiver stress.
 On-site respite care is often available at no cost so that you can have peace of mind and the ability to attend.
 It is important to build community and gain resources with others who understand your situation.
 Duet’s workshops and symposium are designed specifically with the needs of the family caregiver in mind.
+Stay tuned for more information on upcoming workshops.

 Duet offers a new resource for family caregivers in its Finding Meaning and Hope video discussion series.
 This 10-week, peer-led group discussion is a free outreach to members of your community who are full-time, part-time or long-distance caregivers.
 Based on the groundbreaking book Loving Someone Who Has Dementia: How to Find Hope While Coping with Stress and Grief, by Pauline Boss, Ph.D., this video series occupies a unique place in the caregiving landscape.
 Dr. Boss is best known for her groundbreaking research as the pioneer theorist and clinical practitioner of stress reduction for people whose loved ones are physically present, but psychologically absent, coined “ambiguous loss.”